Microblading Encyclopedia

 The best way to evaluate a microblading artist is through their before-and-after photos.
 Look for consistent, natural results across different skin tones and brow types.
 All photos should be taken in similar lighting conditions.

-Browse our gallery of 100+ real results from actual clients.
+Browse my gallery of 100+ real results from actual clients.

 15. Risks & Safety Considerations